title: Vision category: Programming position: 6

 marker.bearing.y The angle your robot needs to turn to get to the marker in degrees

-marker.code Numeric code of the marker
+marker.info.id Numeric code of the marker

-marker.type One of MARKER_TYPE_ARENA or MARKER_TYPE_BASKET
+marker.info.type One of ARENA or POTATO

 # Blockly